 BME 7130: Core Concepts in Disease and BME 7160 Immersion Experience in Medical Research and Clinical Practice are a package that exposes students to fundamental disease processes (BME 7130) and then allows students to explore how the disease processes are manifested and diagnosed and treated in a clinical setting (BME 7160).
 BME 7160 Immersion Experience in Medical Research and Clinical Practice is a unique part of the student's experience.
 This course, which is actually offered during the summer at Cornell Weill Medical College in New York City, allows students to experience the inner workings of medicine and has transformed many students' goals.
 It is more fully described here.

-By far the largest amount of effort in an M.S. or Ph.D. program is devoted to research.
+By far the largest amount of effort in a Ph.D. program is devoted to research.
 Cornell's commitment to interdisciplinary research opens a broad range of research settings to BME students.
 Mentored by and collaborating with our outstanding faculty, the goal for every BME student is to make an important and long-lasting research contribution in their chosen specialty.